wbamberg/idl-reference/docs/nsIWindowWatcher.md

 </table>

 ### registerNotification(aObserver) ###
-<pre> Clients of this service can register themselves to be notified
+ Clients of this service can register themselves to be notified
 when a window is opened or closed (added to or removed from this
 service).
 This method adds an aObserver to the list of objects
 to be notified.